jts599/alarm_clock/README.md

 # Or use the VS Code task: Ctrl+Shift+P -> "Tasks: Run Task" -> "docker-up-debug"
 ```

+This will start:
+- Frontend on http://localhost:3000 (Vite dev server with hot reload)
+- Backend on http://localhost:5000 (with API endpoints)

 ### Running in Production Mode
 ```bash